gem-pasteur/macsyfinder/doc/sources/developer_guide/api/gene.rst

 .. warning::
     To optimize computation and to avoid concurrency problems when we search several systems, each gene must be instanciated only once, and stored in gene_bank. gene_bank is a :class:`macsypy.gene.GeneBank` object.
-    The gene_bank and system_bank (:class:`macsypy.system.SystemBank` object) are filled by a system_parser (:class:`macsypy.system_parser.SystemParser`)
+    The gene_bank and system_bank (:class:`macsypy.model.ModelBank` object)
+    are filled by a system_parser (:class:`macsypy.defintion_parser.DefinitionParser`)

 Example to get a gene object: ::